Roboguy420/Gex2PS1ModelExporter/README.md

 If you have followed these steps correctly, libpng should now be added as an external library.

 ### Compile using Clang
 If you are using Visual Studio as the CMake generator, build the Visual Studio solution using CMake.
-Open the generated solution file, go to Build -> Batch Build, and select whichever one you were working with, using _Gex2PS1ModelExporter_ as the project.
-Click build and the program should be created.
+Open the generated solution file, go to Build -> Batch Build, and select whichever one you were working with, using _Gex2PS1ModelExporter_ and _Gex2PS1ModelNamesLister_ as the projects.
+Click build and the programs should be created.

+You will also need the file _libpng16.dll_ in the same folder as the compiled program in order for it to run.
+Copy and paste it into whichever folder the program is in.

 ## Compatibility
 Currently I have only tested the program on Windows 64-bit, and have only built a Windows release.
 However I am aiming to make the program cross-compatible with Linux.